R-Prince/matchfit_nutrition/README.md

 After the page header “MatchFit Nutrition Member” a card is displayed below aligned to the left hand side which details the username, first and last name.
 The footer of the card also includes three buttons:
 1. Logout
 2. Add Recipe
-3. Add blog (only displayed on the admin profile page)
+3. Add blog (only displayed on the usernames that include "matchfit")

+Only users that have "matchfit" in their username will be abled to access the options to adding and editing blog posts.
+This was implemented with the idea of only giving access to employees and carefully selected memembers.
-If the admin user is logged in then a blog post section will displayed showing cards with all the different blogs available on the site.
+If a user with matchfit in their username is logged in then a blog post section will displayed showing cards with all the different blogs available on the site.
 Each blog card is displayed in same way which is used throughout the website.
 However there is also two call to action buttons in the footer “Edit” and “Delete” which allows the user to either delete or edit the blog.

 Directly underneath the blog section if the “admin” user or below the profile card the recipe selection is displayed which displays all the recipes that the user has created on the site.
 Each recipe card is displayed in the same way as the cards throughout the site.
 However there is also two call to action buttons in the footer “Edit” and “Delete” which allows the user to either delete or edit the recipe.